CJHodgson/Agentic-Governance-Spec/OPEN_PROBLEMS.md

 4. Identifying what regulatory recognition would need to exist — in ICO guidance, FCA rules, or primary legislation — for a governance output to constitute a primary object of reliance rather than portable evidence.

-**What is needed:** Legal analysis of the regulatory recognition gap.
-Practical implementation experience of cross-domain scenarios where the reconstruction tax is measurable.
-Reference to existing work on legally binding digital commitments in regulated data exchange contexts.
-Contributions to the formal definition of the human-resolution event and reliance-ready unit as implementable primitives.
+### The cross-tier interaction problem — a regulatory instantiation of the reliance boundary

+The Digital Omnibus package (March 2026) has created a specific and immediate version of this problem that does not require theoretical future scenarios to illustrate.
+The EU AI Act's Article 111 non-retroactivity clause creates a two-tier market: Tier 1 systems built governance-first, and Tier 2 systems deployed before December 2027 that are permanently exempt unless substantially modified.

+Agents do not respect regulatory tiers.
+A Tier 1 governed system will receive actions from Tier 2 ungoverned systems.
+Those actions arrive without a certifiable formation event, without a reliance-ready output, without a dependable unit.
+The Tier 1 system sits at exactly the reliance boundary described above — but the ungoverned domain on the other side is not a failure of design.
+It is a feature of the regulatory framework.

+The reconstruction tax therefore falls structurally and permanently on compliant organisations.
+Every incoming action from a Tier 2 system must be treated as unverified at the point of receipt — assessed for purpose compatibility, assigned a confidence threshold based on reversibility, and either accepted, escalated, or blocked.
+This is not a v1.0 capability.
+It is a Day 1 requirement for any Tier 1 enterprise operating in a mixed environment — which is every enterprise, because the two-tier market guarantees mixed environments for at least the next twenty-four months.

+The governance layer's purpose compatibility gate (Layer 3) and system contract registry (Layer 4) are the defensive perimeter at this reliance boundary.
+Their design must account for the reality that a significant proportion of incoming actions will originate from systems that were never required to produce dependable units — not because of technical failure, but because the regulatory framework made that a viable strategy.

+The EU AI Act delay was intended to reduce governance urgency.
+The cross-tier interaction problem reverses that logic entirely for Tier 1 enterprises.
+The delay does not reduce the need for a governance layer.
+It makes the governance layer the only mechanism by which a compliant organisation can protect itself from the reconstruction tax imposed on it by the non-compliance of others.

+**What is needed:** Specification of how the Layer 3 purpose compatibility gate should handle incoming actions from unverified or ungoverned domains — including what confidence threshold applies, what escalation path is triggered, and how the decision is recorded in the audit trail.
+Legal analysis of whether a Tier 1 organisation bears liability for outcomes that originate in Tier 2 ungoverned agent actions received across a domain boundary.
+Practical implementation experience of cross-tier scenarios where the reconstruction tax is measurable.

 ---

 *This problem was first articulated in the context of this specification by Peter Cranstone, 3PMobile, April 2026.
-The two-primitive framework — formation primitive and reliance-ready unit — the reconstruction tax concept, the reliance boundary, and the portable explanation versus portable act distinction are Peter's formulations, developed in parallel with this specification and incorporated here with his permission.*
+The two-primitive framework — formation primitive and reliance-ready unit — the reconstruction tax concept, the reliance boundary, and the portable explanation versus portable act distinction are Peter's formulations, developed in parallel with this specification and incorporated here with his permission.
+The cross-tier interaction problem as a regulatory instantiation of the reliance boundary was identified by CJ Hodgson, LGT.io, April 2026.*

 ---